indianazaraza/indianazaraza/README.md

 I am Macarena Acosta, QA and an enthusiastic internet researcher about the technologies that plague the world.
 I live in Argentina 🇦🇷

 I am a fan of open source, since I switched to Linux, and I always try to find an alternative to what already exists in another system.
-I control a programming language, but that does not limit me to learn others.
-Actually, Java is my first language and the legends are true: you heal yourself from fright for other languages.
+I control two programming language, but that does not limit me to learn others.

 Regarding English, I always try to write the documentation of the repositories in that language because I know that the current information is in such a way.